 Additionally, nearly 6 million people are internally displaced within Ukraine, and an estimated 17.6 million people are in need of internal humanitarian assistance.
 The vast majority of internally displaced persons, mostly women and children, have fled their homes in the east of the country in order to find safety in the west.

-The UN predicts that hundreds of thousands will continue to move west in the coming months, with no way to keep warm in life-threatening temperatures.
-The situation is fluid, with ‘liberated’ cities coming under indiscriminate shelling once Russian troops withdrew.
-Kyiv has come under attack again, and has then counter-attacked in Russia, bringing great uncertainty amid escalating rather than diminishing tensions.
+The UN predicts that hundreds of thousands will continue to move west to find safety.
+The conflict situation is fluid, with previously liberated cities coming under indiscriminate shelling, bringing great uncertainty amid escalating tensions.

 The CR4U Working Group is comprised of the following members:

 The main areas of activity of the working group are information-sharing, advocacy, humanitarian responses, communications, and support to clergy and laypersons who find themselves working as frontline responders on the ground, often with little preparation or respite.